Britlogic-Tech/frontend/README.md

 nvm use 22
 ```

+1- Clone the repo

-2- Clone the repo and install dependencies
+2- install dependencies

 ```bash
 npm install
 ```

+3- create `.env` file from `.env_example` replacing the placeholders with your actual data

-3- Run the development server:
+4- Run the development server:

 ```bash
 npm run dev
 ```

-4- Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5- Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-5- Make sure to build production grade for serving on production
+6- Make sure to build production grade for serving on production

 ```bash
 npm run build
 ```

-6- You can start a built-in Node server by running `start` (only after `build`)
+7- You can start a built-in Node server by running `start` (only after `build`)

 ```bash
 npm run start